manvitha-konki/BGA_plugin/README.md

 - Load a vector polygon layer (such as districts or wards)
 - Map each raster to its corresponding year
 - Calculate growth of built-up area over time within each polygon
 - Export and them view results
+-
 ---

 ## 🛠 Requirements

 - QGIS 3.34 or later
-- Input data:
+- Input data: Landsat Dataset.
   - Multi-temporal binary raster layers (0: non-built-up, 1: built-up)
   - One polygon vector layer (e.g., districts or AOIs)